Vikrant

 Check Both Shifts Expected Percentile

-JEE Main 2026 April 6 Marks vs Percentile: The National Testing Agency (NTA) is currently conducting JEE Main 2026 Session 2, which began on April 2 and concludes on April 8.
-Approximately 11.23 lakh aspiring engineers are appearing for the JEE Main 2026 session 2 and the April 6 Shift 1 exam is successfully conducted.
+JEE Main 2026 April 6 Marks vs Percentile: The National Testing Agency (NTA) conducted JEE Main 2026 Session 2, which began on April 2 and concluded on April 8.
+Approximately 11.23 lakh aspiring engineers appeared for the JEE Main 2026 session 2.
 Based on initial student feedback received by candidates who appeared in the exam, we have compiled the expected marks vs. percentile analysis to help candidates estimate their potential ranks.

 Table of contents

-• JEE Main 2026 April 6 Expected Marks vs Percentile (To be out soon)
+• JEE Main 2026 April 6 Expected Marks vs Percentile (OUT for both Shifts)

 • Expected JEE Main 2026 Marks vs Percentile vs Rank